LearningLocker/docs/src/installation.md

 - If you've not setup emails, manually verify your email.
   1. Click on "users" (left hand sidebar)
   2. Click the grey verified button next to your user (it will turn green with a tick)

-## Configuration
-By default the `app/config/local` configuration will be used if you access Learning Locker via your localhost.
-You can change various settings such as debug mode, default language and timezone in `app/config/app.php`.

 ## Quirks
 1. Depending on your set up, you may need to append "public" to your site URL e.g. "yoursite.com/public/".